top content planning tools

 How to use each content planning tool

 Now that you know about the different content planning tools available, it’s time to learn how to use them!
-Each tool has its unique features, so it’s important to understand how each one works before planning your content.
+Each tool has unique features, so it’s important to understand how each works before planning your content.

 1. The Content Calendar: The Content Calendar is a great tool for scheduling your social media updates, blog posts, and newsletters in advance.
-This calendar provides a monthly overview of all the content you plan to publish, so you can easily see what’s coming up and plan accordingly.
+This calendar provides a monthly overview of all the content you plan to publish so you can easily see what’s coming up and plan accordingly.

 2. The Editorial Calendar: The Editorial Calendar is perfect for scheduling blog posts.
 This calendar helps you plan your content by providing a week-by-week overview of all the topics you want to cover.